 What to Wear Kyrgyzstan

 For being a predominantly Muslim country, Kyrgyzstan street fashion is actually quite lax.
 It’s not uncommon to see people in jeans and t-shirts and shorts in the summer in the bigger cities like the capital, Bishkek.
 But it’s also a country of extreme elevation changes and varying climates, so – when preparing what to wear in Kyrgyzstan – you need to plan around what’s appropriate for the types of activities included on your travel agenda.

-Since nature and trekking is such a major draw for Kyrgyzstan, you’ll want to add moisture-wicking performance layers to your Kyrgyzstan packing list – like hiking pants and quick-drying long and short-sleeve shirts.
+Since nature and trekking is big in Kyrgyzstan you’ll want to add moisture-wicking performance layers to your Kyrgyzstan packing list – like hiking pants and quick-drying long and short-sleeve shirts.
 Even in summer, the temperature at high elevations is cold, so make sure to have ample layers you can take on and off as needed to stay comfortable.

 There’s no need to pack dressy attire as overall Kyrgyzstan fashion is casual and modest.
 And while more Westernized clothing is acceptable in the north, you’ll want to keep your attire traditional and conservative in the southern towns and villages.
 Long pants or capris with shirts that cover the shoulders and aren’t too revealing is the appropriate way to go.

 For all seasons, you’ll want warm outer layers options, as temperatures can drop to low levels at night.
 Again, up at high levels, you’ll want to have enough to stay bundled up and warm in your camping tent or yurt!